9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 The bot paints a different square
 ```
+6) Call out lines of code and bot actions

-6) Students write in what each symbols means on their worksheet.
+7) On the worksheet, write in what each symbols means.

 {% endtable %}